Dave Cowens: Boston Celtics (1970–1980)

-In his final season with the Celtics (1979–80), Cowens helped the team to a 61–21 record.
+The 1979–80 season was his final year with the Celtics.
 Cowens averaged 14.2 points, 8.1 rebounds and 3.1 assists during the season.
+He also had a productive seasons on the defensive side of the ball averaging just under a block and 1 steal per game.
+He was selected to his second NBA All-Defensive Second Team along with playing in his 8th and final All-Star game.
+Cowens helped the team to a 61–21 record.
 Cowens and the Celtics defeated the Houston Rockets 4–0 in the Eastern Conference playoffs before losing to the Philadelphia 76ers 4–1 in the Eastern Conference finals.
+He averaged 12 points and 7.3 RPG, during what would turn out to be his final postseason run.